sincereuk/docs/content/docs/environment-variables/available-env-vars.md

 </tbody>
 </table>

-When a step is executed, wercker also creates additional environment variables for you to use.
+When a step is executed, Wercker also creates additional environment variables for you to use.
 Please see [the steps section](/learn/steps/introduction.html). for more information.

-### Deploy related variables
+### Workflow-type related variables

-The following variables are available during deploys.
-As you can see it's more or less an expanded version of the information available during a build.
+The following variables are available during Workflows with a Workflow-type hook.
+As you can see it's more or less an expanded version of the information available during a Git-type hook.

 <table border="0">
 <thead>